rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

 *   **Low-Level Control:** Leverages C++'s flexibility and memory control for GPU resource management and optimizations, with RAII and `std::unique_ptr`.
 *   **Clean and Ergonomic C# API:** Piece.Framework game developers configure and interact with the engine using a familiar, high-level .NET DI pattern, allowing them to focus on game logic.
 *   **Memory Safety:** RAL/PAL resources are managed with `std::unique_ptr` in the C++ layer, leveraging RAII to prevent leaks, with C# wrappers managing their corresponding native pointers.
-*   **Enhanced Modular Extensibility:** By delegating the selection and configuration of C++ backends and internal components to the Piece.Framework's DI system, the engine achieves an even higher degree of modularity.
-Developers can easily swap out entire backend implementations (e.g., OpenGL for Vulkan) or specific C++ sub-components simply by adjusting their Piece.Framework application's DI configuration.
-This truly makes the C++ layers configurable components from the Piece.Framework side, fully aligning with the principles of the Modular Component Architecture.
+*   **Enhanced Modular Extensibility:** By delegating the selection and configuration of C++ low-level implementations and internal components to the Piece.Framework's DI system, the engine achieves an even higher degree of modularity.
+Developers can easily swap out entire low-level implementations (e.g., OpenGL for Vulkan) or specific C++ sub-components simply by adjusting their Piece.Framework application's DI configuration.
+This truly makes the C++ layers configurable low-level implementations from the Piece.Framework side, fully aligning with the principles of the Modular Component Architecture.

 ## 9. Granular Extension Points